jonathanr1212/Customer_churn_analysis/README.md

 The company should focus on customers who fall into one, two or even all of these categories and develop strategies to retain these customers.

+## For More Information
+See the full analysis in the Jupyter Notebook or review this presentation.

+For additional info, contact Jonathan Roman at jonathan.roman1213@gmail.com